TomfromBerlin/Debian-Pihole-Unbound/README.md

 Now we will install Pi-hole.
 This shouldn't be a problem.
 You can use the following command and you'll be fine: `curl -sSL https://install.pi-hole.net | bash`.
 Piping to bash is a controversial topic, as it prevents you from reading code that is about to run on your system.
 If you would prefer to review the code before installation, the developers provide alternative installation methods.
 You can find [here](https://docs.pi-hole.net/main/basic-install/) more information.

 The developers suggest to configure the router after installing Pi-hole and they provide information about different models.
 Regarding the Fritzbox there is a walkthrough in [English](https://docs.pi-hole.net/routers/fritzbox/) and [German](https://docs.pi-hole.net/routers/fritzbox-de/).
 For other routers there are instructions too.
-I recommend to keep track of the changes, since Unbound need a few more steps and it may be necessary to bypass Pi-hole because internet access is temporarily blocked and it may usefull to have an internet connection during the configuration process.
+I recommend to keep track of the changes, because internet access may temporarily blocked and it may usefull to have an internet connection during the configuration process.

 First, let's feed Pi-hole to see if it works.
 Pi-hole requires lists of malicious web addresses.
-Such lists can be found [here](https://github.com/RPiList/specials/blob/master/Blocklisten.md) (mainly for German users, so the instructions are also in German), among other places.
+Such lists can be found [here](/../../../../RPiList/specials/blob/master/Blocklisten.md) (mainly for German users, so the instructions are also in German), among other places.
 Log in to your Pi-hole and click on 'ADLISTS'.
 You should now see this page:

 ![pi-hole_adlists](https://user-images.githubusercontent.com/123265893/218336144-76b6f54d-b967-422d-bfd8-02afa6872aeb.png)

 You can add multiple lists by separating each entry with a space.
 In other words: you can mark all lists at once, rightclick and copy them to you clipboard.
 Then you can paste them in the address field in Pi-hole.
 After adding the lists you have to run `pihole -g` to update your gravity list.
 You can do this also within the Pi-hole interface, but then you have to keep this site open until the update is done.
 I recommend the command line.

+If you forgot the password for Pi-hole that has been shown during the installation process just click `Forgot password`.
+You'll get instructions how to define a new password.
+An ssh connection would be very handy this moment.

 By the way, a cron job is created during the installation process to update Pi-hole and your Gravity database regularly.
 The command `ls -l /etc/cron*` shows all running cron jobs.
 The output looks like this: